 • The basics of machine learning

-This computer science course is taught by experts in artificial intelligence.
-You’ll have access to instructional videos, hands-on exercises, and interactive quizzes, just as you do with most free online courses.
+Industry experts teach this computer science course in artificial intelligence.
+You’ll have access to instructional videos, hands-on exercises, and interactive quizzes, just as you do with most free online programs.

 11. Harvard University’s Pyramids of Giza: Ancient Egyptian Art and Archaeology

-If you’re a history buff, this course from Harvard and edX will take you on a journey through Ancient Egypt.
+This course from Harvard and edX will take you on a journey through Ancient Egyptian Art and Archaeology.
 By examining the art from this period and archaeological remains, you’ll learn about the people, culture, and history of the Egyptian empire.
+The video lectures from Harvard University explore topics related to:

 • Egyptian religious beliefs